How to Say "The boy turns on the lantern, and then rests quietly" in Korean | -아/어요 Grammar

 What does "The boy turns on the lantern, and then rests quietly" mean in Korean?

-The Korean sentence "소년이 먼저 등불을 켜고, 그다음에 조용히 쉬어요." translates to "The boy turns on the lantern, and then rests quietly." in English. "소년이 먼저 등불을 켜고, 그다음에 조용히 쉬어요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "소년이 먼저 등불을 켜고, 그다음에 조용히 쉬어요." translates to "The boy turns on the lantern, and then rests quietly." in English.
+The phrase "소년이 먼저 등불을 켜고, 그다음에 조용히 쉬어요." translates as "the boy turns on the lantern, and then rests quietly".
+What makes it stand out is how Korean packages the entire idea: the subject comes first, the context follows, and the action wraps it up at the end.

 Pronunciation guide: sonyeoni meonjeo deungbuleul kyeogo, geudaeume joyonghi swieoyo.